This Access tutorial explains how to use DoCmd.TransferSpreadSheet Method to export and import files.

 DoCmd.OutputTo acOutputQuery, "Query1", acFormatXLSX, "C:\test\test.xlsx", False

-The below code imports the data with headers of test.xlsx into Access table “importTable”.
+The below code imports the data with headers of test.xlsx to Access table “importTable”.
 If the table does not exist, the table will be created.
 If the table already exists and contains data, the newly imported data will be added beginning from the last record.
 Creating a Table before import also ensure the data type of each field is what you expect; otherwise the data type will be automatically determined.

 DoCmd.TransferSpreadsheet acImport, acSpreadsheetTypeExcel12, "importTable", "C:\test\test.xlsx", ", True